mahsank/pi-router/README.md

 - `WORK_DIR` (Default: `"$BASE_DIR/work"`)

-  Directory in which `PiRouter` builds the target system.
+  Directory in which `pi-router` builds the target system.
 This value can be changed if a sufficiently large, fast, storage location is available for running build stages and caching purposes.
 It is important to note that `WORK_DIR` stores a complete copy of the target system for each build stage and it can grow extremely rapidly.
 This will result in hogging the storage space quickly.
 If you are building frequently, periodic cleaning of this directory is recommended.